-Because of the technical difficulties, we do not have enough experimental data for assessing the biological effects of low dose (less than 0.2 Gy) or low dose rate radiation.
-Concerning to the biological effects of tritium, the situation is the same.
-Therefore, to prepare the data for biological effects of low dose tritium, the present study focused on, i) analysis of biological effects of tritium by using genetically engineered animals, ii) analysis of the mechanism of DNA damage response, and iii) analysis of the biological effects of tritium at the cellular level.
-Followings are summary of the results.
+Since it was a final year of this study, the meeting for the total conclusion was held.
+Furthermore, the outline about the effects of low dose tritium on living body was published1)2)3).
+Therefore, to prepare the data for biological effects of low dose tritium, the present report focused on, i) analysis of biological effects of tritium by using genetically engineered animals, ii) analysis of the mechanism of DNA damage response, and iii) analysis of the biological effects of tritium at the cellular level.
+Followings are summary of the results for 3 years.